godycnyama/star-wars-client/README.md

 ## Setup/Installation

-Make sure you have Node 12, Typescript 3.4+, Yarn and Git installed on you computer.To install the app, run the following command: git clone https://github.com/godycnyama/premcal-frontend.git in the command line. cd to premcal-frontend root and install Node packages by running the following command: npm install.
+Make sure you have Node 12, Typescript 3.4+, Yarn and Git installed on you computer.To install the app, run the following command: git clone https://github.com/godycnyama/star-wars-client.git in the command line. cd to star-wars-client root and install Node packages by running the following command: yarn install.

 ## Available Scripts